topfreegames/khan/docs/using_webhooks.md

     {
         "gameID":  [string],                        // Game ID
-        "publicID": [string],                       // Updated Clan PublicID.
-This id should
+        "publicID": [string],                       // Updated Clan PublicID This id should
                                                     // be used when referring to the clan in
                                                     // future operations.
         "name": [string],                           // Clan Name